PRN231Fall2024-Group5-KoiFarmShop/PRN231Fall2024-Group5-KoiFarmShop-FrontEnd/README.md

-# nextjs-shadcn-template
+# KoiFarmShop
-This is my version of a frontend application stack with nextjs and shadcn, inspired by t3 stack.
+This is the front end for the KoiFarmShop project.
+KoiFarmShop allows users to buy and sell Koi fishes.

+This project is part of the PRN231 Fall 2024 Group 5 project.